dcxSt/grateful-cli/README.md

 ### Quick start

-Install with this command *(macOS?, windows?, linux? does it work cross platform?)*

-`command to install`
+**Installation**

+Installing this CLI requires `cargo`, the rust package manager.
+If you don't have it you can get it on mac with `brew install cargo`.
+Once you have `cargo` install the CLI with

+`cargo install grateful-cli`

+**Use**

 Enter

 `grateful`

 into your terminal and it will prompt you to enter three things you're grateful for.
+Just type

 ```
 What are you grateful for today?
-(3) > beans
+(3) > beans, I really like beans
 What are you grateful for today?
-(2) > carrots
+(2) > carrots, mmm so fresh
 What are you grateful for today?
-(1) > potatoes
+(1) > potatoes, can't do without 'em
 ```

 The **only** other commands are `grateful history` and `grateful last`.
 These commands display all of your entries and your last entry respectively.